burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Create a temporary object and transfer the temporary object into a function by reference.
 Temporary objects can also be useful in situations for moving load from loop invariant code.
 This is considered bad practice.

-**About MSVC**
+**5. About MSVC**

 One header-only library that contains various compiler-specific extensions is [Hedley](https://github.com/nemequ/hedley/blob/master/hedley.h).
-Please take look into this library in your projects.

-The MSVC does not provide *pure*, *noescape* function semantics.
+Please take a look into this library in your projects.
+Unfortunatelyy, The MSVC does not provide *pure*, *noescape* function semantics.

 It provides with [__declspec(noalias)](https://learn.microsoft.com/en-us/cpp/cpp/noalias?view=msvc-170) semantics similar to  `__attribute__(const)`.
 Example:
 ```cpp